ryanbetts/react-redux-universal-hot-example/README.md

 ```

 The first time it may take a little while to generate the first `webpack-assets.json` and complain with a few dozen `[webpack-isomorphic-tools] (waiting for the first Webpack build to finish)` printouts, but be patient.
 Give it 30 seconds.

-### Using Redux DevTools

-[Redux Devtools](https://github.com/gaearon/redux-devtools) are enabled by default in development.

-- <kbd>CTRL</kbd>+<kbd>H</kbd> Toggle DevTools Dock
-- <kbd>CTRL</kbd>+<kbd>Q</kbd> Move DevTools Dock Position
-- see [redux-devtools-dock-monitor](https://github.com/gaearon/redux-devtools-dock-monitor) for more detailed information.

-If you have the
-[Redux DevTools chrome extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) installed it will automatically be used on the client-side instead.

-If you want to disable the dev tools during development, set `__DEVTOOLS__` to `false` in `/webpack/dev.config.js`.
-DevTools are not enabled during production.

 ## Building and Running Production Server